 The standard dropdowns require that you select one of a predefined list of options.
 The Telerik Blazor ComboBox lets you type in your own value for cases when the application developer could not have foreseen all the possible entries.

-You can customize the appearance of the Telerik ComboBox component through templates so that you can show the data in the desired manner – from adding more data than just the text (such as price), to implementing a grid-like multi-column dropdown with a few lines of CSS.
+You can customize the appearance of the Telerik UI for Blazor ComboBox component through templates to display data in your desired manner—from adding more data than just text (such as price) to implementing a grid-like multi-column dropdown with a few lines of CSS.
 You can modify the:

 Built-in support for EditForm and DataAnnotation validation is a must, and it is available in all Telerik Blazor components, including the ComboBox.

 Elevate user interactivity leveraging the option for adding prefix and suffix adornments.
 These are custom items, usually an icon or button, inside the field before or after the input area.
 Typical prefix adornments are currency symbols or unit indicators, while suffix adornments are often used for password visibility toggles, formatting or clearing the input.

 While most of the ComboBox content comes from the application data, the few strings the component has in its own UI can be translated easily for users around the globe.

 Check it out in the ComboBox Localization demo.

 The Blazor ComboBox allows you to configure its popup options from a single tag: define the minimum and maximum dimensions along with the width, height and class that are already existing parameters.

 In addition to that, the Open and Close methods allow you to toggle the popup visibility without triggering the OnOpen/OnClose events.